ModelOriented/survex/README.md

 ## Overview

 Survival analysis is a task dealing with time-to-event prediction.
 Aside from the well understood models, many others have recently emerged, however most of them lack interpretability as they are black-box models.
-Due to the unusual, functional type of prediction (either in the form of survival function or cumulative hazard function) standard model agnostic explanations cannot be applied directly.
+Due to the unusual, functional type of the prediction (either in the form of survival function or cumulative hazard function) standard model agnostic explanations cannot be applied directly.

 The `survex` package provides model agnostic explanations for survival models.
 If you're unfamiliar with model agnostic explanations, consider looking at the [Explanatory Model Analysis](https://ema.drwhy.ai/) e-book, as most of the methods included in this package are extensions of those described in the book for models with functional outputs.